oroinc/documentation/user/back-office/marketing/web-catalogs/build-from-scratch.rst

 4. Baby and Child
 5. Toiletries

-These sections will serve as the first level of the storefront main menu.
+These sections will serve as the first level of the storefront's main menu.
 In the back-office, they will be called the root nodes.

 To set up root content nodes in the back-office, we: